 I remember writing a poem when I was about 8 years old protesting the fact that the local fairgrounds was being torn down so that they could build a mall.
 “They tore down the fair and they’re putting up a mall. / Sometimes I wonder if they think of us at all.”
 Something about how kids couldn’t vote on the decision.
 It was a Poem of Civic Protest.
-Years later I’d sling pizza at that mall, and write poems about my Eduacorian co-workers, who taught me how to swear in Spanish.
+Years later I’d sling pizza at that mall, and write poems about my Ecuadorian co-workers, who taught me how to swear in Spanish.

 I started trying to take poetry seriously in grade 11 or so.
 There was an arts program in my high school that linked us up with local professionals.
-I did a unit in music with a terrific percussionist, and I did a couple of units with local poets, one of who treated me with a lot of patience and respect and made me feel like I was onto something.
+I did a unit in music with a terrific percussionist, and I did a couple of units with local poets, including one who treated me with a lot of patience and respect and made me feel like I was onto something.
 That was encouraging, and gave me an inkling that I wanted to try more, so that when I went to university I was ready to dive in.

 This is a good one.
 My simple glib answer is, “To speak to the people.”
 But that just opens up lots more questions: Which people?
 Speak how?
 Say what?
 To me, all of those questions can be answered in different ways.
 Some poets speak to a wide range of people delivering messages that try to motivate them to action or change their way of thinking on a subject.
 Some poets speak to a narrower group of people trying to express something essential about what it is to be human.
 Some poets speak to a highly specialized group of literary people and try to push the boundaries of what art can do.
 There are poets who share aspects of all three of these types, and I’m sure I’m missing some other categories.
 But all of them share an ambition to speak to readers in ways that engage and challenge them.
 No one wants to be a poet who says the same old thing, but all of us want others to feel spoken to in a real way.